We can...

 Raffles were my biggest money makers, but they were also a great way to teach kids about the skills of marketing.

-All this money that my students earned went to our school's secretary.
+The money that my students earned went to our school's secretary.
 She set up a class expense account which I drew from to pay for things I needed for my class.

 Donations